j-p-m-7/artist_discography/README.md

     ```
   - On **Windows**: You can download Python 3.11.10 from the official site: [https://www.python.org/downloads/release/python-3110/](https://www.python.org/downloads/release/python-3110/)

-### 5. Testing or Running Additional Scripts
-If the repository includes tests or additional scripts, the documentation should provide instructions for running them.
-For example, to run tests in a Python project:

-   `pytest`

-Refer to the repository’s documentation for more detailed instructions if required.

 Let me know what you think!!
 Happy listneing :)